windmill-labs/windmill/cli/README.md

 A simple CLI allowing interactions with windmill from the command line.
 ![](./vhs/output/setup.gif)

+You can find more information in [Windmill Docs](https://docs.windmill.dev/docs/advanced/cli)

 ## Installation

 Install the `wmill` CLI tool using